Indonesia–Iran relations: Cultural relations

-In a cultural meeting called "Traces of the Persians in Southeast Asia" held at the Faculty of Languages and Cultures, University of Indonesia (UI), topics such as similarities in Iranian and Indonesian languages and cultures were explored.
+In a cultural meeting called "Traces of the Persians in Southeast Asia" held at the Faculty of Languages and Cultures, University of Indonesia, topics such as similarities in Iranian and Indonesian languages and cultures were explored.
 Attended by Iran's cultural attaché in Indonesia, Hojatollah Ebrahimian, and Dean of the Faculty of Languages and Cultural Sciences Adrianus Lavranous, the meeting also aimed to increase cultural ties and understanding between the two Muslim countries.